hypi-universe/docs-legacy/_posts/2019-09-20-how-will-your-life-change-with-application-of-iot.md

 <!-- /wp:paragraph -->

 <!-- wp:paragraph -->
-<p>Precision
-farming or Smart Agriculture is one of the sectors with the highest development opportunities and with digitized solutions.</p>
+<p>Precision farming or Smart Agriculture is one of the sectors with the highest development opportunities for digitized solutions.</p>
 <!-- /wp:paragraph -->

 <!-- wp:paragraph -->
-<p>This
-is a sector that in terms of sensors for the environment and the land, applications for the weather, automation of equipment for the increasingly precise management of water, fertilizers, fertilizers and crop protection products need digital solutions.</p>
+<p>This is a sector that requires sensors for the environment and the land, for example applications for weather, automation of equipment for the increasingly precise management of water, fertilizers and crop protection products, which all need digital solutions.</p>
 <!-- /wp:paragraph -->

 <!-- wp:paragraph -->
-<p>The experiences are many and only linked to the use of drones, to sensors that refer to the themes of&nbsp; IoT to innovative logistics solutions for Smart Agriculture, or to solutions for agro energy or operations that aim to improve the relationship linked to food and sustainability.</p>
+<p>The possibilities are vast and not only linked to the use of drones as commonly seen, but also to sensors that compliment the themes of IoT to innovate logistics and drive solutions for Smart Agriculture, agro energy and operations that aim to improve the relationship linked to food and sustainability.</p>
 <!-- /wp:paragraph -->

 <!-- wp:paragraph -->